jina-ai/finetuner/docs/notebooks/image_to_image_arcface.md

 Now let's see which backbone models we can use.
 You can see all the available models by calling `finetuner.describe_models()`.

 For this example, we're gonna go with `resnet50`, a model that has been trained on the [ImageNet](https://www.image-net.org/) classification task.
-In the next step, finetuner will adapt this model, turning it into an embedding model instead.
+In the next step, Finetuner will adapt this model, turning it into an embedding model instead.
 <!-- #endregion -->

 <!-- #region id="xA7IIhIOk0h0" -->